About the Author

 Plan for Retirement Early in Your Career

-Most radiation oncologists finish their residencies and training around the age of 30.
-Professionals in other fields, who start working full-time right out of college, could be ten years ahead of you in terms of retirement savings by the time you sign your first employment contract and start your first full-time job.
+Professionals in other fields who start working full-time right out of college could be 10 years ahead of you in terms of retirement savings by the time you sign your first employment contract and start your first full-time job.

 However, with the large salary you can earn as a radiation oncologist, you can save millions more for your retirement if you take the right steps.

-Invest in retirement accounts, such as 401ks, and deferred compensation plans, such as the 457(b) and 403(b).
 Maximize contributions in order to reduce your taxable income.
 Diversify and grow your savings by putting funds into varying investment vehicles, especially ones that provide tax-free income.
-Take advantage of all tax-savings strategies and secure your future income with disability insurance.

 Moreover, there are many components to protecting your future income, building wealth, and providing financial security for your family.
-Accordingly, a financial planner can help you accomplish all of those goals.

-Learn all of the many ways you can save on your taxes by checking out our tax planning library!
+Learn all of the many ways you can save on your taxes by checking out ourtax planning library!

-Additionally, annual salary figures vary based upon your level of experience, certifications, and region.
-Nonetheless, the average radiation oncologist salary hovers at about $400,000 per year.
+Additionally, annual salary figures vary based on your level of experience, certifications, and region.

-Moreover, the need to fill radiation oncologist jobs is growing, as is the case with physicians in general.
 Whether you’re finishing your residency or looking for a new position with decades of experience behind you, hiring a contract review specialist is the best way to ensure that you’re being paid fair market value for the work you do.

 Subscribe to our email newsletter for expert tips about finances, insurance, employment contracts, and more!